-3. Rating Factor 3: Soundness of Approach (44 Points)
+3. Rating Factor 3: Soundness of Approach (44 points).
 This factor addresses the quality and effectiveness of the proposed work plan and the commitment of the institution to sustain the proposed project activities.

 a.
-(37 Points) Quality of the Work Plan.
-This subfactor will be evaluated on the extent to which an applicant provides a clear detailed description of the proposed project activities, anticipated accomplishments and the impact they will have on the target population at the end of the project.
+(40 Points) Quality of Work Plan.
+HUD will evaluate this subfactor based on the extent to which an applicant provides a clear detailed description of the proposed project activities, anticipated accomplishments and the impact they will have on the target population at the end of the project.

-(1) (32 Points) Specific Activities.
+- (1) (35 points) Specific Activities.
 The work plan must describe all proposed project activities and major tasks required to successfully implement them.
-The work plan must also identify the anticipated accomplishment and impact these activities will have on the target population.
-In addressing this subfactor applicants must provide a clear description of each proposed activity and address the following:

-(a) Describe each proposed project activity in measurable terms (e.g., the number of homes that will be renovated, the number of jobs created, etc.);

-(b) List and describe how each activity meets one of the following Community Development Block Grant (CDBG) Program national objectives:

-• Benefit low- and moderate-income person:

-• Aid in the prevention or elimination of slums or blight; or

-Meet other community development needs having a particular urgency because existing conditions pose a serious and immediate threat to the health and welfare of the community, and other financial resources are not available to meet such needs.
+The work plan must also identify the anticipated accomplishments and impact these activities will have on the targeted population.
+In addressing this subfactor, applicants must provide a clear description of each proposed project activity and address the following: - (a) Describe each proposed project activity in measurable terms (e.g., fifty or more students will be receiving computer literacy training, the number of new classes that will be taught as a result of building a new structure); - (b) Identify the major tasks in sequential order necessary to successfully implement and complete each proposed project activity.
+Include the target completion dates for the tasks (6 month intervals, up to 36 months); - (c) List and describe how each activity meets one of the following Community Development Block Grant (CDBG) Program national objectives: - Benefit low- and moderate-income persons; - Aid in the prevention or elimination of slums or blight; or - Meet other community development needs having a particular urgency because existing conditions pose a serious and immediate threat to the health and welfare of the community, and other financial resources are not available to meet such needs.

-Criteria for determining whether an activity addresses one or more objectives are provided at 24 CFR 570.208:
+Criteria for determining whether an activity addresses one or more objective are provided at 24 CFR 570.208;

-(c) Describe the measurable outcomes that will be realized as a result of implementing each activity (by the end of the grant period) will have or expect to have on the target population;
+(d) Describe the measurable objectives/outcomes that will be realized as a result of implementing the proposed project; and completing each task.